layilin/SP23-33852/content/_excerpts/making-sugar.md

 - Deny protection?
 Muse suppress the tale.

 - YE! who in bundles bind the lopt-off Canes; [180]
-- But chiefly ye! who feed the tight-brac'd mill...
+- But chiefly ye! who feed the tight-brac'd mill....

 > Pere Labat says, he was informed the English were wont, as a punishment, thus to grind their negroes to death.
 But one may venture to affirm this punishment never had the sanction of law; and if any Englishman ever did grind his negroes to death, I will take upon me to aver, he was universally detested by his countrymen.